 - Contractors fail when the contracting officer is suspect of the actual assets sold.

 Government Contract Novation Agreement Requirements in Asset Purchase Sales

 Under FAR 42.12, the contracting officer can entertain a government contract novation when asset purchase sales arise.
 When novating government contracts, the government will scrutinize the asset purchase agreement to make sure that there are true assets being transferred.

 - Generally, a novation agreement is not required in a stock purchase sale.

-For help with your federal government contract novation agreement under FAR 42.12, call Watson’s government contract novation law firm at 1-866-601-5518 for immediate help.
+For help with federal government contract novation agreements under FAR 42.12, call Watson’s law firm at 1-866-601-5518 for immediate help.